 In 2017, the children participating in the CHILD Cohort Study all completed their five-year clinical visits as part of their ongoing involvement in the Study.

 Subsequently, staff and researchers at the four sites of the CHILD Cohort Study invited participating families to gatherings to celebrate this milestone achievement, to thank them for their invaluable dedication, to share some of the Study’s significant findings to date, and to discuss plans for the Study going forward.

-Aimée Dubeau, Research Coordinator of CHILD’s Toronto site, discusses the Study’s five-year milestone.
+Aimée Dubeau, former Research Coordinator of CHILD’s Toronto site, discusses the Study’s five-year milestone.

 Click on the images below for details about each celebration, including photos.